 I have to confess, I love Google Maps, and not just because I’m a map guy.
 Google Maps is my “go-to” when exploring unfamiliar territory.
 There’s a reason why Google Maps is the most popular smartphone app.
 Forget browser searches—it is far more efficient to just type in what you’re looking for into Google Maps, and presto- you have a nice interactive map showing the nearest examples complete with links and (mostly) accurate directions, not only for driving, but also bicycling, public transit and even walking.

-However, you may have noticed that the usefulness of Google Maps declines as you get into the Adirondack Park.
+However, you may have noticed that the usefulness of Google Maps declines as you get into the Adirondack Park. » Continue Reading.

 It’s been a bit surreal to read about this summer’s record-breaking drought from the lush, thunderstorm-drenched environs of Long Lake.
 But while the central Adirondacks may have had plenty of rain this summer, other parts of the North Country have not.

 I have been tracking drought conditions across the region with stream gage data from US Geological Survey that measures stream levels and transmits the information in real-time to the internet.
 The USGS began stream gage construction in the late 19th century, and now maintains 7,500 gages across the country including dozens in the Adirondack region.
-The data from these gages are used for many purposes including flood forecasting, water supply allocation, wastewater treatment, highway engineering » Continue Reading.
+The data from these gages are used for many purposes including flood forecasting, water supply allocation, wastewater treatment, highway engineering and recreation (rafting anyone?). » Continue Reading.

 It amazes me how cartographers continue to develop new ways to visualize spatial information.
 One example I thought might be of interest to Almanack readers is a website allowing the user to explore maps of New York’s new legislative redistricting, finalized in March 2012.

 The website, hosted by the CUNY Center for Urban Research, gives users three ways to compare old and new legislative maps: side-by side, overlay or slider.
-My favorite was the overlay tool, but each has its advantage depending on what you want to get from the map comparison.
+My favorite was the overlay tool, but each has its advantage depending on what you want to get from the map comparison. » Continue Reading.

 The other day at a recreation planning meeting in Lake Placid, I participated in a time-honored Adirondack meeting ritual.
 It goes like this: someone at the table brings up the Adirondack Park State Land Master Plan (SLMP), the document that defines land classifications (wilderness, wild forest, etc.) and lists the guidelines for their use.
 Next, nearly every stakeholder at the table agrees that the SLMP is outdated and that a major review is long overdue.
 The ritual concludes with everyone agreeing that meaningful review of the SLMP is unlikely, and probably not worth pursuing.
-The conversation then moves on » Continue Reading.
+The conversation then moves on to other topics.

 The Adirondacks have long been a bit of a blank spot on maps.
 From the time Jacques Cartier first glimpsed the Adirondack Mountains from Montreal in 1535 until the mid 1700s (long after coastal and more populous areas were mapped in great detail), the remote and mountainous Adirondack region was represented only by terse descriptions such as “This Country by reason of Mountains, Swamps & drowned Lands is impassable & uninhabited,” or “Parts but little known.”
 But Adirondack history is full of explorers, surveyors and cartographers who underwent great risk and hardship in order to fill in these blanks.
 By 1900, thanks to the work of men such as Verplanck Colvin, the basic geography of the park was well-known.
 The beloved 7.5 minute USGS topographic quads we are all so familiar with were the culmination of this effort, and they have undergone only slight revisions over the last hundred years or so.
 But an interesting thing has happened in the last 30 years with the rise of computers and their ability to overlay map layers in Geographic Information Systems (GIS).
 Maps and the way people use them have changed radically.